Understanding Persuasive Interactions between Generative Social Agents and Humans: The Knowledge-based Persuasion Model

 \subsection{User Response}

 \emph{User response} is the third dimension of the KPM.
 It refers to how human interaction partners process the GSA's persuasive behavior.
-This ultimately determines \emph{persuasion effectiveness,} which is defined as a change in t\emph{opic affect} (e.g., liking of fitness if the persuasion topic was fitness), \emph{topic cognition} (e.g., knowledge gains about fitness), and / or \emph{behavior} (e.g., complying to do a fitness task).
+These responses ultimately determines \emph{persuasion effectiveness,} which we define as an induced change in t\emph{opic affect} (e.g., liking of fitness if the persuasion topic was fitness), \emph{topic cognition} (e.g., knowledge gains about fitness), and / or \emph{behavior} (e.g., complying to do a fitness task).